-California State University teams with Enlighted to significantly reduce energy consumption.
-Overview California State University, Dominguez Hills (CSUDH), a public university in Los Angeles, is a major consumer of energy and natural resources.
+Public university reduces energy use with lighting retrofit 8K Sensors >1M Square feet \$1M Energy savings CSU, Dominguez Hills teams with Enlighted to significantly reduce energy consumption California State University, Dominguez Hills (CSUDH), a public university in Los Angeles, is a major consumer of energy and natural resources.
 The university has made it their responsibility to be a wise steward of scarce resources by reducing the use of non-renewable resources and increasing energy efficiency.
 As part of the large CSU system, this responsibility also includes promoting continued economic and ecological viability in California.
 Keeping with the university's charter, central plant and energy manager Kenny Seeton led a cost and energy saving lighting retrofit project for CSUDH.
 The retrofit came after Seeton and the physical plant team made an evaluation of the existing lighting system, conducted a two-month pilot project, and received the help of environmental science students from the university who researched several product options.
-CSUDH conducts an extensive energy savings pilot with Enlighted Advanced Sensors In the initial pilot, four sensors were integrated with each of four existing fluorescent fixtures (replacing existing florescent ballasts) outside of the IT suite.
+CSUDH leads the way in energy efficiency with controls across 90% of the campus In an initial test, four Enlighted Advanced Sensors were integrated with each of four existing fluorescent fixtures (replacing existing florescent ballasts) outside of the IT suite.
 The energy monitoring results then were shared with an Earth Sciences class.
-A group of students studied the performance data from the sensors, which supported the case to expand the pilot to include all corridors in Welch Hall, as well as in its IT offices and the server room.
+A group of students studied the performance data from the sensors, which supported the case to extend the pilot to deploy Enlighted sensors in all corridors in Welch Hall, as well as in its IT offices and the server room.
 The project team was not timid in testing the limits of energy savings with the system.
 Corridor lights in the Welch Hall facility were set at 10 to 35 percent of full brightness.
 In the IT office spaces, most of the lights were set at 30 to 50 percent.
-Enlighted "There's power to fixtures in Welch Hall corridors from 7 a.m. to 7 p.m., but with the advanced sensors instead of those lights being on at 100 percent, the highest they ever go is 35 percent.
+"There is power to fixtures in Welch Hall corridors from 7 a.m. to 7 p.m., but with the advanced sensors instead of those lights being on at 100 percent, the highest they ever go is 35 percent.
 And you don't notice it.
 That's how much we were overlit there," Seeton said.
 "We couldn't do that with just an occupancy sensor."

 Enlighted selected as the go-forward partner of choice The team chose to move forward with Enlighted's platform because its advanced sensors provided several unique benefits to the university.
-The capabilities that were particularly interesting to the project team included:
+The capabilities that were particularly interesting to the project team included: Ease of implementation: Sensors communicate over a wireless network, enabling a relatively simple upgrade of CSUDH's existing fixtures.